Skip to main content

 Litecoin is actually older than Ethereum, launching in 2011.
 (Ethereum emerged in 2014).
 It’s sometimes referred in partnership as the “silver” to Bitcoin’s “gold.”
 It was created by former Google engineer and MIT graduate Charlie Lee.
 While Litecoin is very similar to Bitcoin, it offers faster transaction confirmation times due to its underlying block generation rate.

-Litecoin’s current market capitalization is a little more than $10 billion.
-It’s currently priced around $185 per coin, although it’s reached highs of close to $400.
-It was trading at just $46 twelve months ago.
+Litecoin’s current market capitalization is about $8 billion (subject to change).
+It’s currently priced around $106 per coin (CAD).
 Unlike Bitcoin, retail has been slow to adopt Litecoin as an acceptable currency.
 Although more merchants are slowly accepting it, it remains a fairly niche coin when it comes to actually buying things.

 Cardano (ADA)